/

 Social learning is a theory that states that education occurs through the observation of the environment

-Considering everything discussed thus far, it is easy to see the value of applying social learning in education, especially in light of the learning revolution brought about by ICTs.
+Considering everything discussed earlier, it is easy to see the value of applying social learning in education, especially in light of the learning revolution brought about by ICTs.

 It becomes a tool that can help students become active participants in their learning, setting goals to guide their educational development.